Hexagram 10 · ䷉

 Going forward in simple treading means acting by oneself.

-Treading a smooth and level path.
-The recluse's perseverance brings good fortune.
+Treading a smooth, level course.
+The perseverance of a dark man Brings good fortune.

 Small Image